Achievable logoAchievable logo

 • A recommendation was made only to one of the two clients

-In the example above, the transaction was only recommended to Ebony.
-This complies with the last condition listed above.
-Beyond this requirement, written disclosures and approvals must be retained prior to executing an agency cross transaction.
-And don’t forget about the annual disclosures that must be made to all clients.
-As long as the proper disclosures and approval existed in the Leon and Ebony example, it would’ve been a compliant agency cross transaction.
+In the example above, the transaction was only recommended to Ebony, which satisfies the last condition.
+Beyond that, the written disclosures and approvals must be obtained and retained before executing an agency cross transaction.
+The annual disclosure requirement also applies to all clients.
+If those disclosures and approvals were in place, the Leon and Ebony trade would be a compliant agency cross transaction.

 Third-party research

 Financial firms and their representatives may provide access to third-party research reports as an ongoing service.
-Many of these reports offer investment insights on specific securities from the perspective of professional analysts.
-With the added data and information, clients are better equipped to understand the financial markets and succeed as an investor.
+These reports often include investment insights on specific securities from professional analysts.
+With that added information, clients can better understand the markets and make more informed decisions.

 Key points